 Kenya Travel Warning

-The U.S. Department of State warns U.S. citizens to avoid travel to the border areas of Kenya because of threats by the terrorist group al-Shabaab.
+The U.S. Department of State warns U.S. citizens to avoid travel to the border area between Somalia and Kenya because of threats by the terrorist group al-Shabaab.
 U.S. citizens should also be aware of potential terrorist threats and the high risk of crime throughout the country.
-This replaces the Travel Warning dated November 10, 2015.
+This replaces the Travel Warning dated June 30, 2016.

-- Avoid travel to the northeastern Kenyan counties of Mandera, Wajir and Garissa (including the cities of El Wak, Wajir, Garissa, Mandera and Liboi), the coastal counties of Tana River and Lamu, the area of Kilifi county north of Malindi, and the Nairobi neighborhood of Eastleigh.
+- Avoid travel in the northeastern Kenyan counties of Mandera, Wajir and Garissa, the coastal counties of Tana River and Lamu in their entirety, all areas north of Malindi in Kilifi County, and the Nairobi neighborhood of Eastleigh.

 - In Mombasa, the U.S. Embassy recommends U.S. citizens visit Old Town only during daylight hours, and avoid using the Likoni ferry due to safety concerns.

-Violent and sometimes fatal crimes, including armed carjackings, grenade attacks, home invasions and burglaries, and kidnappings can occur at any time and in any location, including Nairobi.
+Violent and sometimes fatal crimes, including armed carjackings, muggings, home invasions and burglaries, and kidnappings can occur at any time.
 U.S. citizens and U.S. Embassy employees have been victims of such crimes in the past.

-The Federal Aviation Administration (FAA) has issued an updated Notice to Airmen for Kenyan airspace.
+The Federal Aviation Administration (FAA) has issued a Notice to Airmen for Kenyan airspace.
 For further background information regarding FAA flight prohibitions and advisories for U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

-To be safe, you should review your personal security plans; remain aware of your surroundings, including local events; and monitor local news stations for updates.
-Maintain a high level of vigilance and take appropriate steps to enhance your personal security and follow instructions of local authorities.
+To be safe, you should review your personal security plans; remain aware of your surroundings and local events; and monitor local news stations for updates.
+Maintain a high level of vigilance, take appropriate steps to enhance your personal security, and follow instructions of local authorities.

 For further information: